alexandrehorst/alexandrehorst/REST API/README.md

 * Para fazer uma consulta a API e verificar o faturamento total específico de um produto: requests.get('http://127.0.0.1:5000/vendas/produtos/:nome_produto') ou requests.get("http address"/vendas/produtos/:nome_produto)
 Resposta: Response: {"Valor Final": 12300}

-In this API example, a spreadsheet of various product sales (Vendas - Dez.xlsx) is used as the database.
+In this API example, a product sales spreadsheet (Vendas - Dez.xlsx) is used as the database.
 Queries can be made to obtain the total sales revenue, the revenue obtained from the sale of each product, and the revenue for a specific product.

 To run the code, it is important that the spreadsheet (Sales - Dec.xlsx) and the files REST_API.py and consulta_api.py are in the same directory.